sciactive/nymphjs/packages/query-parser/README.md

 ## Options

-You can set limit, offset, and reverse like this.
+You can set limit, offset, sort, and reverse like this.

 - `limit:number`
 - `offset:number`
+- `sort:string`
 - `reverse:true`, `reverse:false`, `reverse:1`, or `reverse:0`

 These must appear in the top level of the query (outside of any parentheses).